AlvarBer/Persimmon/docs/src/interface.md

 Interface Design
 ================

-The main way users interact with the system is trough the visual interface, and as such is very important that all the information and operations available are easily accessible on an intuitive manner, removing the need for extensive training with the software.
+The main way users interact with the system is through the visual interface, and as such is very important that all the information and operations available are easily accessible on an intuitive manner, removing the need for extensive training with the software.